hitokiri-mata/katacoda-courses/kubernetes-chaos/chaoskube/step3-add-pods.md

 `ccat nginx.yaml`{{execute}}

-The deployment and Pod template have the label `app-purpose: chaos` that makes the Pod an eligible target for Chaoskube.
+The Deployment and Pod template have the label `app-purpose: chaos` that makes the Pod an eligible target for Chaoskube.
 The label is provided as a configuration value during the Helm chart installation.

 In the next step, observe the running containers and how they are randomly disrupted.